 • helping children and young people to prepare for adulthood

-Support for SEN
+Support for SEND

 We base all education on person centred approaches involve parents and pupils in the planning of individual learning plans as far as possible.
 The pupils annual review of progress is an opportunity for parents, pupils and all professionals involved to join together to discuss pupil progress and future learning needs.